prooph/docker-files/php/README.md

 ```bash
 $ docker run --rm -it --volume $(pwd):/app prooph/composer:7.4 [your composer command]
 ```

+## Composer with PHP 8.3
+Use the following image: `prooph/composer:8.3`.

 ## Composer with PHP 8.2
 Use the following image: `prooph/composer:8.2`.